pmean/build-website/text/06/RefusalReasons.md

 It turns out that one of the benefits for participation is getting a complete reproductive health assessment.
-Now the sort of person who views this as an incentive might be someone who was wondering \"Hmm, my wife and I have been trying to have children for the past six months and it just isn\'t working.\" If those are the sorts of people who volunteer in greater numbers in the control group,<U+FFFD> you will end up with a very bad bias in your research.
+Now the sort of person who views this as an incentive might be someone who was wondering "Hmm, my wife and I have been trying to have children for the past six months and it just isn't working."
+If those are the sorts of people who volunteer in greater numbers in the control group,<U+FFFD> you will end up with a very bad bias in your research.
 Not all of the couples who have been trying for six months will have problems, of course, but enough might to